Don't miss out

 Solution

-We worked with water risk intelligence firm Fathom to conduct a groundbreaking inland flood risk assessment using our ClimateSight risk modeling technology and their US Flood Map.
+We worked with water risk intelligence firm Fathom to conduct a groundbreaking inland flood risk assessment using our advanced modeling technology and their US Flood Map.

-By seamlessly integrating FEMA's foundational data with Fathom's high-resolution models of pluvial (flash) and fluvial (river) flooding—and leveraging the advanced capabilities of ClimateSight—the team delivered tailored insights to effectively address flood risk.
+By seamlessly integrating FEMA's foundational floodplain data with Fathom's high-resolution models of pluvial (surface water) and fluvial (riverine) flooding—and leveraging ICF’s advanced capabilities and domain expertise trained to the transportation sector—the team delivered tailored insights to effectively address flood risk and drive data-informed justification and prioritization of resilience investments.

 Results